 See the recipe card below for the remaining ingredients and quantities.

-Step 1: Preheat the oven to 375 degrees F. Cut the bread loaf into bite-sized pieces and season it with olive oil and Italian seasoning.
-Bake until golden brown.
+Step 1: Preheat the oven to 375 degrees F. Cut the bread into bite-sized pieces and toss it with olive oil and Italian seasoning.
+Bake until golden brown and crunchy.

 Step 2: Generously season the steak with salt and black pepper.
 Heat oil in a skillet over medium-high heat.
 Cook for 4-5 minutes per side.